Jump to Recipe

 It’s organic, pre-washed, and ready in just 15 minutes.
 Plus you can stock up and buy the gigantic 2lb package that will last you forever.

 Did you know that quinoa is one of the few complete protein sources for vegetarians?

 This means that quinoa has all the essential amino acids (the ones you have to get in your diet since your body can’t make them) in each and every grain, just like animal products!

-Want to whip up this delicious quinoa pilaf?
+Want to whip up this delicious kale and quinoa salad?

 It’s ready in about an hour, and is pretty freaking easy!

 How to make kale and quinoa salad:

 - Cook the quinoa in a rice cooker or on the stove.